-The following presbyteries have voted in the affirmative on the Rules of Discipline: Andes, Arkansas, Cauca Valley, Choctaw, Columbia, Covenant, Cullman, Cumberland, del Cristo, East Tennessee, Grace, Hope, Missouri, Murfreesboro, Nashville, North Central, Red River, Robert Donnell, Tennessee-Georgia, Trinity, and West Tennessee.
+As of April 26, the following presbyteries have voted in the affirmative on the Rules of Discipline: Arkansas, Choctaw, Columbia, Covenant, Cullman, Cumberland, del Cristo, East Tennessee, Grace, Hope, Missouri, Murfreesboro, Nashville, North Central, Red River, Robert Donnell, Tennessee-Georgia, Trinity, and West Tennessee.
 Japan Presbytery voted in the negative.
-The following presbyteries have not reported: Hong Kong, and Liberia.
+Andes Presbytery voted to abstain.
+The following presbyteries have not reported: Cauca Valley, Hong Kong, and Liberia.